Medically reviewed by Drugs.com. Last updated on July 27, 2020.

 Nicorandil: May enhance the hyperkalemic effect of Potassium Salts.
 Monitor therapy

-Sodium Iodide I131: Antithyroid Agents may diminish the therapeutic effect of Sodium Iodide I131.
-Management: Discontinue antithyroid therapy 3-4 days prior to sodium iodide I-131 administration.
+Sodium Iodide I131: Potassium Iodide may diminish the therapeutic effect of Sodium Iodide I131.
+Management: Discontinue potassium iodide at least 3 weeks before sodium iodide I-131 administration, and avoid concurrent use.
 Avoid combination

 Theophylline Derivatives: Antithyroid Agents may increase the serum concentration of Theophylline Derivatives.
-Exceptions: Dyphylline.
 Monitor therapy

 Vitamin K Antagonists (eg, warfarin): Antithyroid Agents may diminish the anticoagulant effect of Vitamin K Antagonists.
-Consider therapy modification
+Monitor therapy

 Iodide may alter thyroid function tests.